thindil/steamsky/bin/doc/MODDING.md

   directory.
-- To remove existing ship module from game, you can delete it from *shipmodules.dat* or in modification file add tag `module` with attribute `remove` which value will be index of ship module to remove.
+- To remove existing ship module from game, you can delete it from *shipmodules.dat* or in modification file add tag `module` with attribute `index` which value will be index of ship module to remove and attriburte `action` with value `remove`.

 ### Ship module data structure
 - Each ship module starts with tag `module`.
 - Attribute `index` is a module index (it can be number or text) and must be unique.
 This value is used in ships data entries.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `name`: Standard name of module.
 Will be visible in ship info screen and in shipyards.
 - Attribute `type`: Type of module.
 Available options are: Engine, Cabin, Cockpit,